 How much should you trust your employees?

-Key findings from the research showed 2,690 cases of occupational fraud during the survey period, spanning 23 industry sectors in 125 countries.
-The total loss for businesses surpassed $7 billion, with 22% of cases leading to losses of more than $1 million.
+Key findings from the research showed 2,110 cases of occupational fraud during the survey period, spanning 133 countries.
+The total loss for businesses was more than $3.6 billion, with the average loss per case being just under $1.8 million.

 As far as the triggers for these infringements are concerned, the research showed that bad experiences at work could increase the likelihood of people committing occupational fraud.
 The report described events such as poor performance evaluations, demotions, involuntary cuts in hours and pay reductions as "HR-related red flags".

 Of all fraudsters, 85% displayed at least one behavioral red flag before committing theft.
 The most common sign was employees living beyond their means, followed by those experiencing financial difficulties and individuals displaying unusually close associations with specific vendors or customers.